davevanfleet/learnJs/01_variables_and_functions/README.md

 ## Variables

 Variables in programming languages work just like variables in algebra.
 You have the power to come up with some arbitrary name, and save some data to that name.
-As you can imaging, that's a pretty powerful tool!
+As you can imagine, that's a pretty powerful tool!
 Consider some examples:

 - You need to do some tricky calculation that will be used in many places in your program.
 You can do the calculation once, save the result to a variable, then use that result anywhere else without having to run the calculation again.
 - You need to find all the elements on a website that meet a certain requirement (maybe all of the elements that use an `h1` tag), and change the color of them.
 You can save that _entire list_ of elements in a variable, and have it available to use whenever you need it (maybe you change the color once, then change it back depending on a specific condition)